Choosing A Smartphone

 • Megapixel and sensor size are just pieces of the puzzle.

-• The real magic lies in how each company utilizes artificial intelligence for photo tuning.
+• Moreover, the true magic in modern smartphone photography often lies in how each company utilizes artificial intelligence (AI) for photo processing and enhancement.

 Battery life and charging speed

-• Fast charging and wireless charging are the current hot trends.
+• Fast charging (ranging from 25 W to even over 100 W) and wireless charging are the current hot trends.

 • Nonetheless, some debate that fast charging can generate more heat and stress on the battery, leading to faster capacity loss over time.